Terence Young (director): European films

 Following Thunderball, most of Young's work was in continental Europe, mainly Italy and France.
 Young directed part of the 1965 espionage portmanteau film The Dirty Game starring Bourvil and Henry Fonda.
-He provided the story for a spy film starrgin Frederick Stafford, Atout cœur à Tokyo pour OSS 117 (1966), and directed the all-star The Poppy Is Also a Flower (1966), from a story by Ian Fleming.
+He provided the story for a spy film starring Frederick Stafford, Atout cœur à Tokyo pour OSS 117 (1966), and directed the all-star The Poppy Is Also a Flower (1966), from a story by Ian Fleming.

 Young followed this with Triple Cross (1966), a war spy story starring Christopher Plummer and Yul Brynner.

 He made The Rover (1967) with Anthony Quinn which was a huge box office flop.
 Young had a hit with Wait Until Dark with Audrey Hepburn.
 In a 1967 interview he said his three best films were Black Tights, From Russia with Love and They Were Not Divided.
 Wait Until Dark was very popular.

 Young directed and co-wrote Mayerling (1968) with Omar Sharif and The Christmas Tree (1969) with William Holden.

 Young made three films starring Charles Bronson.
 The first was the thriller Cold Sweat (1970).
 Then came the offbeat Western Red Sun (1972) co starring Ursula Andress from Dr No, Alain Delon and Toshiro Mifune; this was popular internationally.
 Their last collaboration was the biographical mob drama The Valachi Papers (1972), another hit.